lorikeetui/lorikeet/README.md

 )
 ```

-*Your project is now ready to use Lorikeet! 🦜*
+Your project is now ready to use Lorikeet.

 ### Assets